By AUBREE STAMPER, Photo Editor

 On Dec.
-9-10 Jonghyun held a solo concert titled “INSPIRED” and shortly after that he filmed a music video for his new album that was supposed to be released in January.
+9-10 Jonghyun held a solo concert titled “INSPIRED” and shortly after that he filmed a music video for his new album that would’ve been released in January.
 At the concert, he was supposed to read a teleprompter and tell the audience about this album, but he never did.

 On Monday Dec.
 18 Jonghyun’s sister called the police after receiving a text from her brother that read, “It’s been hard.
 Let me go.
 Tell me I’ve worked hard.
 This is my farewell.”

 But the singer was already in cardiac arrest when the police finally found him in the Gangnam district of Seoul, and he was declared dead later that evening from carbon monoxide poisoning.
-Jonghyun was an organ donor so even after his death, he was able to save more lives.
+Jonghyun was able to save more lives after his death, as he was an organ donor.

 Jonghyun’s close friend Nine9 released his suicide letter after talking with his family, as it was his final wish.
 In the letter he talks about his severe depression, his doctor, and his struggles: